Yaminiiii7/Two-Tier-Flask-App-Project/README.md

-# DevOps Project Report: Automated CI/CD Pipeline for a 2-Tier Flask Application on AWS
+# DevOps Project: Automated CI/CD Pipeline for a 2-Tier Flask Application on AWS

-**Author:** Yamini Mandadi
 **Date:** December 27, 2025

 ---